apify/apify-docs/sources/platform/storage/dataset.md

 ## Hidden fields {#hidden-fields}

-Top-level fields starting with the `#` character are considered hidden.
+Datasets can contain top-level fields that start with the `#` character.
 These fields may be easily omitted when downloading the data from a dataset by providing the **skipHidden=1** or **clean=1** query parameters.
 This provides a convenient way to store debug information that should not appear in the final dataset.

 Below is an example of a dataset record containing hidden fields with an HTTP response and error.